NIH-NEI/oct-segmenter/README.md

 `python preprocess.py </path/to/image> </path/to/output/dir>`

-Note: The script assumes that given the path to an input image, a corresponding CSV files with the labels for each layer will be present in the ◊same directory.
+Note: The script assumes that given the path to an input image, a corresponding CSV files with the labels for each layer will be present in the same directory.

 ## Building Python Wheel Package